Is a referral from my family dentist required to schedule an appointment for an orthodontic consultation?

 How often should I brush my teeth while in braces?

 Excellent oral hygiene is a must with braces.
-Patients should thoroughly brush at least 3 to 4 times each day: after each meal and before going to bed.
-Once your treatment begins, we will provide special toothbrushes, toothpaste, flossing aids, and mouth rinses to help you to achieve a beautiful, healthy smile.
+Patients should brush throughly at least three to four times each day: after each meal and before going to bed.
+Once your treatment begins, Dr. Held will provide a Hygiene Kit to help you to achieve a beautiful, healthy smile.

 Why should I choose an orthodontic specialist?